 Students of Life Science who envision working in academia or research for their profession should consider the opportunity offered by a Biology Major in CCS.
-Please contact John Latto (latto@lifesci.ucsb.edu) or Bruce Tiffney (bruce.tiffney@ccs.ucsb.edu) for further information.
+Please contact John Latto (latto@lifesci.ucsb.edu) for further information.

 CCS Biology Major Requirements